Applied Materials Inc. (AMAT) Stock Price and Analyst Predictions

 AMAT) stock’s latest price update

-The stock of Applied Materials Inc. (NASDAQ: AMAT) has increased by 1.21 when compared to last closing price of 111.68.
-Despite this, the company has experienced a -0.38% fall in its stock price over the last five trading sessions.
-Barron’s reported on 03/13/23 that Applied Materials Increases Dividend and Buybacks.
-Why It’s Positive About Chips.
+Applied Materials Inc. (NASDAQ: AMAT)’s stock price has plunge by 3.21relation to previous closing price of 112.45.
+Nevertheless, the company has seen a 2.68% surge in its stock price over the last five trading sessions.

 AMAT’s Market Performance

-Applied Materials Inc. (AMAT) has seen a -0.38% fall in stock performance for the week, with a -5.69% decline in the past month and a 0.47% surge in the past quarter.
-The volatility ratio for the week is 2.08%, and the volatility levels for the past 30 days are at 2.55% for AMAT.
-The simple moving average for the last 20 days is -1.67% for AMAT stock, with a simple moving average of 8.83% for the last 200 days.
+Applied Materials Inc. (AMAT) has experienced a 2.68% rise in stock performance for the past week, with a -1.07% drop in the past month, and a -3.27% drop in the past quarter.
+The volatility ratio for the week is 2.37%, and the volatility levels for the past 30 days are at 2.55% for AMAT.
+The simple moving average for the past 20 days is 2.79% for AMAT’s stock, with a 11.23% simple moving average for the past 200 days.

 Analysts’ Opinion of AMAT